 A thorough analysis of your diagnostic test will help you understand your strengths and weaknesses and will help in laying out an effective study plan.
 You may need to hone your reading skills for Reading Comprehension, review fundamental math skills such as algebra or probability, and revise grammar rules tested on the GMAT.
 Your GMAT prep plan should help fill the gaps in your knowledge and must incorporate not just practice questions but also online drills and timed tests.

 Learn techniques and strategies that would help you score better

 It’s not just enough to learn the fundamentals and the basics, you must also learn some techniques and strategies — such as the ones taught in our courses — that would help you score better.
 It’s important to use these techniques and strategies while practicing solving questions while taking practice tests, and while taking the real test.

 Other than the concepts in Verbal and Math, you also need to prepare yourself for effective test-taking.
 Time management, pacing and test-taking strategies must be worked upon to ensure improvement in score.
 Set tangible goals and markers, take simulated tests and evaluate your performance periodically.

 Learn how to manage stress

-GMAT is definitely not an easy test but an effective Prep plan will prepare you for challenges of the test and will take you closer to your dream score, so set up your prep plan now and get ready to nail the test.
+The GMAT is definitely not an easy test but an effective prep plan will prepare you for the challenges of the test and will take you closer to your dream score.
+So, set up your prep plan now and get ready to nail the test.